renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 - added negative traits for impaired and lost senses.
 - added (placeholders for) "congenital defect" and "old injury" negative traits.
 - adding a chapter for Organizations!
+- Working the chapters on the Supernatural, and on Cheating Reality.
+  - not changing any actual rules text, but pulling down the power-level for magic as described.

 Feedback Questions